Effective data breach identification and recovery

 Intrix Cyber Security conducts data breach investigations on behalf of organisations that believe cyber threats may have compromised application or network data.
 Working together with an company’s IT staff, the Intrix Cyber Security team will develop a comprehensive data investigation and recovery plan that:

-- Investigate and confirm if a data breach has occurred.
+- Investigates and confirms whether a data breach occurred

-- Provide details on the severity and type of data lost.
+- Details the severity and type of any data loss

-- Provide evidence to help with insurance claims, criminal prosecution and regulation requirements.
+- Provides evidence to assist with insurance claims, criminal prosecution and regulatory requirements

 - Did a data breach occur?

 - How severe, and what is the extent of the data breach?

 - Which application or network data type was compromised?

 - Are there any remaining threats that require to be isolated and eliminated?

 - Is the breach indiscriminate, accidental or targeted?